Isabel-S/cs198-sl-helper/README.md

 CS193X Final Project: SL Helper
 ====================
-NOTE: As of Dec 18, I am currently working on deploying this correctly - this project is from close to a year ago
+NOTE: As of Jan 2023, I am currently working on deploying this correctly (this project is from close to a year ago!)
+It is deployed, but has issues with api fetches.

 Overview
 --------